 TSL Symbioz Elite: Our Detailed Evaluation

-In our field testing, we seek to evaluate each pair of snowshoes on every metric that makes any pair worth buying.
+In our snowshoes field testing, we seek to evaluate each pair of snowshoes on every metric that makes any pair worth buying, based on the same standardized methodology.
 This includes everything from nitty-gritty details on how they perform over specific types of terrain to big-picture items like their overall comfort and day-to-day walkability.

 We aim to put each snowshoe through its paces in everything from steep and technical off-trail exploration to groomed-and-packed hiking trails to give you an accurate depiction of what to expect.
 Here are our tester’s impressions after logging some miles in the TSL Symbioz Elite snowshoes.